cordutie/QDTS/README.md

 In each subfolder, a python project containing the experiment can be found together with a brief readme file containing a description of the experiment itself.

+## References

+<a id="1">[1]</a> J. B. Dewey, “Cubic and quadratic distortion products in vibrations of the mouse cochlear apex,” JASA Express Letters 2, vol. 11, no. 114402, 2022.\
+<a id="2">[2]</a> E. Zwicker, “Different behaviour of quadratic and cubic difference tones,” Hearing Research, vol. 1, no. 4, pp. 283–292, 1979.\
+<a id="3">[3]</a> R. Plomp, “Detectability threshold for combination tones,” The Journal of the Acoustical Society of America, vol. 37, no. 1110, 1965.\
+<a id="4">[4]</a> G. Kendall, C. Haworth, and R. F. Cádiz, “Sound synthesis with auditory distortion products,” Computer Music Journal, vol. 38, no. 4, 2014.\
+<a id="5">[5]</a> C. Haworth, E. Gutiérrez and R. F. Cádiz, “Generating Quadratic Difference Tone Spectra for Auditory Distortion Synthesis,” (to be published).